InfluxCommunity/Processing-Engine-Training/README.md

 1.1 Create a plugin for WAL-Flush trigger.

-Create Python script 'hello-wal.py' in your plugins directory.
+**Create Python script 'hello-wal.py' in your plugins directory that you provided the path for when starting InfluxDB 3.**

 ```shell
 cd ~/influxdb3-plugins